dsoluk/NHLschedule/README.md

 Overview
 - This repository builds an NHL schedule “lookup table” that blends team schedule information with Natural Stat Trick (NST) team metrics (5v5 SVA, Power Play, Penalty Kill) to produce:
-  - output/lookup_table.csv — a team-week table with Schedule Strength (SOS) and related fields suitable for Excel/Power Query or downstream analytics.
+  - output/lookup_table.csv — a team-week table with Opponent Defense strength (SOS) and related fields suitable for Excel/Power Query or downstream analytics.
+  - output/opponent_offense_lookup.csv — a parallel team-week table focusing on the opponent’s Offense matchup per week.
   - output/lookup_table.diagnostics.json — normality checks and feature diagnostics for transparency.
-  - opponent_ease_lookup.csv — a simple Team → Opponent Defense score (0–100) mapping for quick consumption in other projects.
+  - output/team_defense_lookup.csv — simple Team → Opponent Defense score (0–100) mapping for quick consumption.
+  - output/team_offense_lookup.csv — simple Team → Opponent Offense score (0–100) mapping.

 You can run this project as a standalone CLI or import it from another project (for example, NSTstats) as a small library.